garciapau/Transferator/README.md

 I'm leaving out the scope of this exercise:
 - Currencies, therefore there is a unique (implicit) currency
+- Operations history, although sounds mandatory to keep it in a real application, has been left out of the scope since there are not specific requirements for it.
 - Environment-specific configuration
 - Service cluster.
 I've been focusing on a single instance service
 - Constants and literals are defined in the same class where they are used